taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [chie](https://github.com/chieapp/chie) - An extensive desktop app for ChatGPT and other LLMs.
  * [chatnio](https://github.com/zmh-program/chatnio) - 📚 document of Zh-Website project (using vitepress)
  * [Selective_Context](https://github.com/liyucheng09/selective_context) - Compress your input to ChatGPT or other LLMs, to let them process 2x more content and save 40% memory and GPU time.
+ * [GPT-RAG](https://github.com/azure/gpt-rag) - Sharing the learning along the way we been gathering to enable Azure OpenAI at scale in a secure manner.
+GPT-RAG core is a Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences.
+ * [LLMforDialogDataGenerate](https://github.com/threecolorfr/llmfordialogdatagenerate) -  Generate dialog data from documents using LLM like ChatGLM2 or ChatGPT;利用ChatGLM2,ChatGPT等大模型根据文档生成对话数据集

 ## Langchain